 (Remember that mono is also called mid).

-Next I've flipped the phase of both channels in the duplicate so when summing with the original we are doing the following: L - R and R - L, so we are basically subtracting the two channels from each other, increasing the side.
+Next, I've flipped the phase of both channels in the duplicate so when summing with the original we are doing the following: L - R and R - L, so we are subtracting the two channels from each other, increasing the side.

-This is an other effective technique for achieving width and if all of this sounds convoluted for you, a simpler option is to increase the side with a dedicated plugin which does the mid/side encoding internally like the free MSED from Voxengo, and decrease the Mid at the same time.
+This is another effective technique for achieving width and if all of this sounds convoluted to you, a simpler option is to increase the side with a dedicated plugin that does the mid/side encoding internally like the free MSED from Voxengo, and decrease the Mid at the same time.

 The final thing I've tried in the video is to sum the original with a phase-inverted copy.